 Getting There By Bike

 A bicycle can be a low-cost, healthy and flexible way to get around.
 Every year more and more people in Southwest Michigan travel to work by bicycle.
-Others use bicycling for errands, ride with their kids, or bicycle to stay healthy.
+Others use a bicycle for errands, to ride with their kids, or to get exercise.

 Cold or wet weather can make bicycling challenging, there may be ways to expand your bicycling.
 For example, in Benton Harbor and St. Joseph you can ride your bicycle to a bus stop, then load it on the bus for longest part of the trip.
 See the link for details on how to load a bike on the bus.